minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

          summary: "Disks down in MinIO deployment"
          description: "Disks(s) in cluster {{ $labels.instance }} offline for more than 5 minutes"

-Specify the path to the alert file to the Prometheus configuration as part of the ``rule_files`` key:
+In the Prometheus configuration, specify the path to the alert file in the ``rule_files`` key:

 .. code-block:: yaml

-   global:
-     scrape_interval: 5s

    rule_files:
    - minio-alerting.yml